 We begin with an audit.
 And then take three steps.
-The process is straight-forward, transparent, and pragmatic.
-I will accompany you long each step.
+The process is straightforward, transparent, and pragmatic.
+I will accompany your team along each step.

 Every project, small or large, begins with some kind of analysis of the current situation.
 Let’s call it an audit.
 From the Latin term audire, which means to listen.
 Colleagues listen to each other.

 Meet as a team.
 Discuss what is not working.
 Identify the most important problems.
 Call them problems, not challenges, not issues.
 Problems are good.
 If you solve them you move forward.
 You become stronger, more successful, more hopeful.

 For each of the problems identified answer three questions.
 Not in detail, but instead from a high perspective.
 First, what is the problem?
 Describe it.
 Second, who is involved?
 These are the colleagues you are interacting with.
 Third, how does the problem influence your work?
 Try to put a number on it.
 An estimate.
 It can be imprecise.

 You can call these problem-profiles.
 Or choose another term.
 Either way they always have the same three pieces: description, interactions, influence.
 Now rank the problem-profiles in terms of importance.
 In other words, in the sequence you want to address them.

 Finally, for each problem reach out to the other team involved.
 These are the colleagues you identified in the second question.
 Ask them to engage with you in order to solve the problem.
 You are inviting them to improve collaboration, to go through Steps 1 through 3 with you.
 Together.
 As colleagues.

 Ok, per problem address each of the three key questions in more detail.
 Do this individually.
 As colleagues within the same team.

 First, what is the problem?
 Describe it in detail.
 Second, who is interacting with whom?
 Who in your team with whom in the other team.
 Third, what is the influence on the work of your team?
 We’re talking about negative impact.
 Estimate it in numbers.
 As accurately as you can.